*IMPORTANT* U.S. citizens and permanent residents do not require an eTA to fly to Canada.

 If you are visa-exempt (i.e., you do not require a Visitor Visa/TRV to enter Canada) and you are flying to or transiting through Canada, you must have an eTA.
 You do not require an eTA if you are entering Canada by land or sea.

-You can check to see if you require an eTA or a visitor visa (TRV) here.
+You can check to see if you require an eTA or a visitor visa (TRV) on the Government of Canada website.

-You can also view a list of visa-exempt countries here.
+You can also view a list of visa-exempt countries Government of Canada website.

 Do I need to renew my eTA?